getbouncer/apidocs/card-scan/ios-integration-guide/README.md

 {% tab title="Carthage" %}

-CardScan is available through [Carthage](https://github.com/Carthage/Carthage).
-To install it, add the following line to your Cartfile:
+Add the following line to your Cartfile:

 ```text
 github "getbouncer/cardscan-ios" "master"